marax27/bare_mediatr/README.md

 # bare_mediatr

-A minimalist introduction to MediatR, with a pinch of CQRS.
+## Minimalist MediatR example usage in 50 lines.

+A minimalist example of [MediatR](https://github.com/jbogard/MediatR) usage, in a C# console application.